ovaschool/ovaschool.github.io/staticpages/about.markdown

 ### What is OVA?

-The OVA (Omnes Voces Acceptamus) Summer School is a successor to the EGG (Eastern Generative Grammar) Summer School.
-Since 1994, the EGG has been held annually in former Eastern Bloc countries.
-The original goal of the school was to offer an affordable program in generative linguistics, particularly in regions where access to generative syntax, semantics and phonology had been limited — first for political reasons during the communist era, and later for economic reasons in the early post-communist years.
+The OVA (Omnes Voces Acceptamus) Summer School is a successor and alternative to the EGG (Eastern Generative Grammar) Summer School.
+OVA's goal is to offer an affordable program in generative linguistics, particularly in regions where access to generative syntax, semantics and phonology had historically been limited, for political and/or economical reasons.

 ### EGG and OVA